geom3trik/tuix-book/src/quick_start/adding_a_widget.md

 - The third argument is a closure which provides us with a builder we can use to set properties of the newly created widget, which we'll cover in a moment.

-If you build and run this code though you will see an almost empty window with just the text `"Incremement"` in the top left corner:
+If you build and run this code though you will see an almost empty window with just the text `"Increment"` in the top left corner:

 <p align="center"><img src="../images/quick_guide/unstyled_button.png" alt="unstyled button"></p>